Highwaymen fail to find the net and exit FA Vase away to Ashton

 The former, with five minutes to go, then sent a superb overhead kick goalward but he was denied by an instinctive reflex save from Pearson.

-In stoppage time, with everything but the kitchen sink being thrown, Henderson blazed over the final opportunity of the match as the visitors failed to find the crucial breakthrough.
+In stoppage time, with everything but the kitchen sink being thrown, Henderson blazed over the final opportunity of the game as the visitors failed to find the crucial breakthrough.

 * Morpeth Town are delighted to announce the signings of former Republic of Ireland international Stephen Elliott and ex-Whitby Town man David Carson.